isomerpages/moe-zhonghuapri/_departments/Science/Science.md

 description: ""
 third_nav_title: Science
 ---
-##### Vision
+ **Vision**
-Individuals with inquiring minds and a Passion for Science.
+<br>Individuals with inquiring minds and a Passion for Science.

-##### Mission
+**Mission**
-Engaged Learning through IDEAs (Inquiry, Discovery, Exploration and Applications).
+<br>Engaged Learning through IDEAs (Inquiry, Discovery, Exploration and Applications).

-##### Rationale
+**Rationale**
-Science teaching aims to inculcate the spirit of inquiry and a passion for Science, resulting in our pupils being engaged and excited about learning Science.
+<br>Science teaching aims to inculcate the spirit of inquiry and a passion for Science, resulting in our pupils being engaged and excited about learning Science.
 We hope that pupils value Science and see it as a meaningful and important tool in helping them to explore the world that they live in.

-##### Aims
+**Aims**
-1)Provide our pupils with first-hand opportunities to physically Inquire, Discover and Explore Science through a variety of teaching strategies/approaches and stimulating activities.
+<br>1)Provide our pupils with first-hand opportunities to physically Inquire, Discover and Explore Science through a variety of teaching strategies/approaches and stimulating activities.

 2)Provide pupils with basic scientific terms and concepts to help them understand themselves and the world around them.